SAP-samples/abap-platform-rap630/README.md

 ## Download and Installation

-The package ZRAP630_SOL that contains the solution of this workshop can be downloaded via abapGIT into an *SAP BTP, ABAP Environment* system or into the *SAP S/4HANA Cloud, ABAP environment* system.
+The packages **ZRAP630_SOL** and **ZRAP630_SOL_EXT** that contain the solutions of this workshop can be downloaded via abapGIT into an *SAP BTP, ABAP Environment* system or into the *SAP S/4HANA Cloud, ABAP environment* system.

-> Please note that this package has already been installed in the SAP BTP, ABAP Environment Trial systems !
+> Please note that these packages have already been installed in the SAP BTP, ABAP Environment Trial systems !
-> So there is no need to install it on an ABAP Environment trial system.
+> So there is no need to install them on an ABAP Environment trial system.

 <details>
   <summary>Click to expand download and installation steps.</summary>

+  The steps to download and install the package of the base RAP business object can be found here:

 1. Create a package **'ZRAP630_SOL'** with **'ZLOCAL'** as the superpackage.
 2. Link this package with the URL of the RAP630 GitHub repository `https://github.com/SAP-samples/abap-platform-rap630`.